bonsi/laravel-tracetag/README.md

 - Uuid4: 857fac7b-1a0a-491b-9235-5214e6819351

 ### Install
-* Add the package to your composer.json:
+* Add the package to your composer.json

 		composer require bonsi/laravel-tracetag
-* Run composer update:
+* Update composer

 		composer update
-* Add the ServiceProvider to your app/config.php:
+* Add the ServiceProvider to your app/config.php

 		'providers' => [
 			...